Tympan/Tympan_Rev_F_Hardware/README.md

 ## Programming With Hardware Connection

 There are a couple of routes through different toolchains that are available to bootload the nRF52 module using the J-link.
 Our current method uses Command Line Tools from Nordic, the makers of the nRF52 chipset.
 Download the [Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download), and install them to `Program Files (x86)`.
-You will also need one element of the Adafruit nRF52 toolset, which means that you need to install it, as described later under "Compiling the Firmware"
+You will also need one element of the Adafruit nRF52 toolset, which means that you need to install it through the Arduino IDE, as described in the section below "Compiling the Firmware".

 **>>> NOTE: This tutorial currently only supports Windows OS**